Disney Think Fast

 Disney Think Fast (stylized as Disney TH!NK Fast) is a Disney-themed trivia game show-based game developed by Magenta Software and published by Disney Interactive Studios.
-The game was released for the Wii in North America on October 21, 2008, and for Europe and Japan in December.
+The game was released for the Wii in North America on October 21, 2008, and for Europe, Australia and Japan in December.
 The game was also released for PlayStation 2 in North America on November 7, November 14 in Europe, and in Australia on December 5 (the same day the Wii version of the game was released in Europe).

 The game borrows its elements from the Scene It?
-DVD game franchise and is hosted by Genie from the film Aladdin who introduces and gives results for each round.
+DVD game franchise and Buzz! and is hosted by Genie from the film Aladdin who introduces and gives results for each round.
 Each game contains 15 rounds and takes about 30–40 minutes to play.

 Gameplay

 Disney Think Fast is a trivia game show-based game.
 Each game can be played with up to four players who can play as various Disney characters including Mickey Mouse, Minnie Mouse, Donald Duck, Daisy Duck, Goofy, Clarabelle Cow and Horace Horsecollar.
 The game also includes 4 stages, including Ocean Grotto, Regent's Park, Hawaiian Beach and The Pridelands.
 Each game takes about 30–40 minutes and contains 15 rounds.
 There are over 5,000 questions that can be asked, and each one has 2-4 multiple choice answers.
 Players get more points for correct answers as the rounds increase, and in later rounds, players get penalized for choosing wrong answers.

 The game also contains unlockable characters for completing each game in single player mode, including Scrooge McDuck, Magica De Spell, and Pete.
 However, in multi-player mode, the winner unlocks a costume for their character, depending on the stage they're playing on.